qosmicro/coming-soon-for-genesis/readme.txt

 > This plugin is and will always be free.
 We will not create a _PRO_ version and you will never need to pay anything.
 All improvements we do in the future will be available to all users.

 **\* This plugin requires [Genesis Framework](http://www.studiopress.com/ "Buy Genesis from StudioPress") to be installed and activated.
+Plugin author is a third-party developer who is not affiliated with StudioPress, the owner of the Genesis Framework.

 == Installation ==